KankakeeCommunityCollege/foundation/_alumnis/moira-martin.md

 preview_priority: 5
 portrait_image: uploads/alumni-stories_moira-martin.jpg
 quote: >-
-  "The support I received from the faculty at KCC was unparalleled.
+  The support I received from the faculty at KCC was unparalleled.
-  They went the extra mile, creating an environment where I felt valued and encouraged to overcome challenges."
+  They went the extra mile, creating an environment where I felt valued and encouraged to overcome challenges.
 interview_month_and_year: November 2023
 ---